Do You Have A Sexual Harassment Case?

 Once you have put your employer on notice, allow them to investigate and correct the issue.
 It would be advisable to supply HR or your manager with as much facts, documents and witnesses as you can (again, do it in writing).
 This may help in the future to show whether your employer’s investigation was “in good faith” or if they simply “went through the motions” in order to clear themselves of any wrongdoing.

 3. Follow-Up As Needed (In Writing) To Report Further Harassment Or Retaliation

 Unfortunately, your employer might not be able (or want) to take corrective action against the harasser.
 This can be for a multitude of reasons.

 If you are lucky, the harassment will stop nonetheless.
 If you are unlucky, it may not stop and/or you may begin to experience workplace retaliation from the harasser or others.

-It’s never a bad idea to also consult with a harassment attorney to discuss your options going forward.
+It’s never a bad idea to also consult with a sexual harassment attorney to discuss your options going forward.
 If you’re still employed, it’s difficult to assert legal claims since most of your damages come from lost wages as a result of termination.
-Still, it’s advisable to have an attorney apprised of your situation so he or she can possibly add some guidance, review your complaints to management, and be prepared if and when you are terminated as a result.
+Still, it’s advisable to have an attorney apprised of your situation so he or she can possibly add some guidance, review your complaints to management, and be prepared to move forward with your case if and when you are terminated as a result.